stormqloud/kazoo-tgbbok/dns.md

 # DNS
-* Desiging, understanding and laying out your DNS structure for Kazoo is more important then you may think.
+* Designing, understanding and laying out your DNS structure for Kazoo is more important then you may think.

 * DNS controls Kazoo white label
 * DNS controls phone handsets registration
+* DNS is the key to the Faxbox system

 * Decisions
   * Self host DNS mgmt or DNS hosting with ISP, provider etc.